The Teachers’ Union of Ireland

 - Give the reason for the position to which you were appointed e.g. increased allocation to the school, covering for a teacher on approved leave (name of the teacher) etc.

-- Tell you whether you will be paid by the Department of Education and Skills, the school or the ETB
+- Tell you whether you will be paid by the Department of Education, the school or the ETB

 You should ensure you receive clear written information on the terms and conditions of your job, either in the form of a letter of appointment, a written contract, or a written statement.
 Under statute, you are entitled to this information and it is important that you have it so that you fully understand the nature of your employment.